kkfreedom/kkfreedom/README.md

 - 🔭    Rookie of coding
-- 🌱    Interested in Go/TypeScript..
+- 🌱    Interested in any productivity tools..
 - 📫    Reachable on fcpinsg@gmail.com or fcpsg@126.com
 - 😄    Love game at NS/PS especially NBA2K/PES/Zelda...
 - ✨    Always love Music & Guitar